whistlegraph/aesthetic-computer/README.txt

   - [] Entering an incorrect command should flash the screen red but not clear the text.
 This also needs to be a negative sound.
   - [] Entering correct things should make a positive sound.

-*** painting page ***
-  - [🧡] Shorten the corner word on painting pages / remove the timestamp especially if it will be seen in the corner.
-       (Word wrap it)
-  - [] Add a transparent image tag overlay for tap to save on every painting page.
-  - [] Single finger pan.
-  - [] Painting pages need a left and right screen tap to advance or retreat.
-  - [] Always record a painting by default now?
-  - [] Make a nicer loading transition for painting pages that load an animation (Always show the last frame for a given duration.)
-  - [] Play forward or by a single step.
-       (Minting is a form of printing.)
-       (See if Zora can accept prefilled form data parameters on their minting page: https://support.zora.co/en/articles/7131468-zora101-how-to-create-a-multi-edition-erc-1155)
-       - I want to be able to send them a URL for an image that they can use to prefill the form fields.
-  + Done
-  - [x] Also make a mint command in addition to a print command.
-  - [x] Static image on page.
-  - [x] Painting pages need a [Mint] button.
-  - [x] Move buttons above progress bar (action area)

 *** Profiles ***
   - [x] Typing in a handle on the prompt and visiting it should work.